heinerigel/skience2023/README.md

 1) Download the [__skience23.yaml__](https://raw.githubusercontent.com/heinerigel/skience2023/main/skience23.yaml) file from this repository!
 This file specifies all required packages for the environment.
 Warning: make sure the content of the file is correct and not raw html!

-2) Use conda to create an environment:
+2) Using the Anaconda Prompt (or your favorite console if it works): use conda to create an environment:

    ` conda env create -f <path_to_yaml_file> `